stewartsmith/drizzle/docs/replication/appliers/slave/configuration.rst

 A single slave can apply replication events from up to ten masters at once.
 There are three requirements for each master:

-#. :ref:`default_replicator`
+#. :ref:`replicators`
 #. :option:`--innodb.replication-log`
 #. :ref:`slave_user_account`

-Each master must have the :ref:`default_replicator` plugin loaded because the slave applier is hard-coded to pair only with this replicator.
-The :ref:`default_replicator` plugin loads by default, but to verify that it is loaded on a master, execute:
+A :ref:`replicator plugin <replicators>` must be loaded on each master.
+The :ref:`default_replicator` is loaded by default.
+To verify that it is loaded on a master, execute:

 .. code-block:: sql